Working with Queues

 eventQueue: CreateQueue<string>(),

-To use your queue in your application, you simply import the queues value and use the namespaced queue name:
+To use your queue in your application, you simply import the store and use the namespaced queue name:

 function MyComponent() {